USPA EQUINE MEDICATIONS TESTING REMINDER | U.S. POLO ASSN.

 How does testing work?

 At least one horse will be selected from each period of the game.
 A minimum of eight horses must be selected in a six-period game and a minimum of six horses must be selected in a four-period game.
-These horses are selected at random based on the period they are playing in.
+These horses are randomly selected based on the period they are playing in.

 How long do results take?